 On acquisition Colour Sarl held trade receivables with a book and fair value of CU340,000 representing contractual receivables of CU396,000.
 Whilst the Group will make every effort to collect all contractual receivables, it considers it unlikely that the CU56,000 will ultimately be received.

 Fair value of consideration paid

-C0 000
+CO.000

-Cash Contingently issuable ordinary shares Contingent cash consideration (paid 16 November 2023) 3,500 2,500 85
+Cash Contingently issuable ordinary shares Contingent cash consideration (paid 16 November 2024) 3,500 2,500 85

-Contingent cash consideration (paid to november 2023)

 Total consideration 6,085

 Goodwill (note 18) 415